RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/EntitiesSystems.md

 When a system is created, its `OnCreate()` callback is triggered.
 By default, the order of creation of the systems does not respect system groups but [we can use `[CreateAfter()]` and  `[CreateBefore()]` attributes to make sure some systems are created before or after others systems](#system-creation-order).

 > It's possible to disable this automatic bootstrapping entirely by adding **#UNITY_DISABLE_AUTOMATIC_SYSTEMS_BOOTSTRAP** to our scripting define.
-But using this mean we are now responsible for creating any world, creating and adding systems or system groups instances.
+But using this mean we are now responsible for creating any world, creating and adding systems or system groups instances, Registering top-level system group (such as `SimulationSystemGroup`) to update in the unity player loop.
+>
+>*#UNITY_DISABLE_AUTOMATIC_SYSTEM_BOOTSTRAP_RUNTIME_WORLD* does the same thing but only for the default world and *#UNITY_DISABLE_AUTOMATIC_SYSTEM_BOOTSTRAP_EDITOR_WORLD* fot the editor world.
+>
+> Alternatively, we can customize the bootstrapping logic by creating a class that implements [`ICustomBootstrap`](https://docs.unity3d.com/Packages/com.unity.entities@1.3/api/Unity.Entities.ICustomBootstrap.html).

-#### Runtime destructions of systems
+### Runtime destructions of systems

 When we call `World.Dispose()`, the systems are destroyed in the reversed order of their creation.
 Unity follow this order even if it broke a `CreateBefore` or `CreateAfter` constraint (ex: system manually created out of order).